 I think this is all to do with the ‘sweet spot’ in DnD play.
 At very low levels (1-2), characters are vulnerable and can’t do very much.
 These levels are suitable for introducing beginners without overwhelming them with information on their first session.
 They may also be fun for storytelling players who like to go into depth about their characters’ formative experiences.
 But they are tactically limited and it is fairly popular for groups of experienced players to choose to start at level 3.

-The sweet spot begins perhaps about level 3 and includes all of Tier 2.
+The sweet spot begins perhaps about level 3 to 5 and includes all of Tier 2.
 Characters of these levels are tough enough that death is rare and, thanks to spells like Revivify, often temporary.
 So groups can tell stories that are reliably about the same set of protagonists.
 Players get the enjoyment of usually succeeding against their enemies in the end.
 The characters get to play with the signature abilities of their classes and players vicariously feel powerful, heroic and fantastical.
 But the characters are not so powerful that they can circumvent plots and obstacles in ways that become boring.

 Above Tier 2, you leave the sweet spot.
 It gets a bit harder to set up balanced combat encounters, and it gets considerably harder to plan and structure adventure plots when the protagonists have access to magic like Find the Path, Teleport and True Seeing.
 A lot of campaigns end by this point as real life intervenes or the group otherwise stops meeting.